Nyandwi/deep-computer-vision/README.md

 This is Deep Learning for Computer Vision Package.
 It is designed exactly like Complete Machine Learning Package, but it's even better.
 It covers foundations of computer vision and deep learning, different neural network architectures(including latest state-of-the-art stuffs), techniques, tips and tricks for training and analyzing visual recognition systems.

+Deep Learning for Computer Vision Package is less about tools but more about understanding the designs of computer vision systems.
+Where we use a particular tool, it's merely about practice and the best tool for that.
+There are sections where we use TensorFlow and tools that runs on top of it, or tools that run on top of PyTorch such as Detectron2.

 ## Outline

 ### PART 1 - Foundations of Computer Vision and Deep Learning